Discover the career path of Marshawn Lynch, from the first major opportunity to industry-changing achievements.

 In 2013, Marshawn Lynch was featured in Red Bull's "Athletes Give Back" campaign when he put together a successful food drive for his hometown.

-On March 6, 2015, Lynch and the Seahawks agreed to a 2-year, $24 million contract extension.
-He starred in Week 7 against the San Francisco 49ers, racking up 122 yards and a touchdown.
+On March 6, 2015, Marshawn Lynch and the Seahawks agreed to a 2-year, $24 million contract extension.

 In 2015, Marshawn Lynch initially retired from the NFL following an injury-plagued year.

-On February 7, 2016, Lynch announced his retirement via Twitter by posting a picture of his football cleats hanging from a telephone wire.
-Following his retirement, he became a mentor to college football players at Cal.
+On February 7, 2016, the day of Super Bowl 50, Marshawn Lynch announced his retirement via Twitter by posting a picture of his football cleats hanging from a telephone wire.

-On September 19, 2017, Marshawn Lynch launched his own ad-supported Beast Mobile cellphone service, allowing subscribers to pay their phone bill by engaging in ads and offers.
+On September 19, 2017, Marshawn Lynch launched his own ad-supported Beast Mobile cellphone service that allowed subscribers to pay their phone bill by engaging in ads and offers.

-In 2017, Marshawn Lynch returned to the NFL and played for the Oakland Raiders.
+In 2017, Marshawn Lynch returned to the NFL to play for the Oakland Raiders.

-In November 2018, Marshawn Lynch and Richard Sherman were announced as the first two team owners in a proposed Fan Controlled Football League.
+In November 2018, Marshawn Lynch was announced as one of the first two team owners in a proposed Fan Controlled Football League.

 In 2019, Marshawn Lynch reunited with the Seattle Seahawks for their last regular-season game and playoff run.